camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/testing.md

 ## Camunda Assertions

-The [Camunda BPM Assertions]({{< ref "/user-guide/testing/_index.md#camunda-assertions" >}}) library is integrated with the Camunda Spring Boot Starter in order to make testing processes in your Spring Boot application easier.
+The [Camunda Platform Assertions]({{< ref "/user-guide/testing/_index.md#camunda-assertions" >}}) library is integrated with the Camunda Spring Boot Starter in order to make testing processes in your Spring Boot application easier.

 ### Using Assertions with Context Caching

-Out of the box, the Camunda BPM Assertions library tries to use the default engine or the (single) one that is available.
+Out of the box, the Camunda Platform Assertions library tries to use the default engine or the (single) one that is available.
 Since when using Context Caching multiple engines are used in different contexts, binding the correct Process Engine to the Camunda Assertions library is required